18 Traditional German Christmas Foods To Try in 2026

 17. German Potato Pancakes

-This mixture is combined and then deep-fried in oil until golden and crispy.
-Add a sprinkle of color with chives and green onions or sweeten things up by substituting regular spuds for sweet potatoes.
+This mixture is then deep-fried in oil until golden and crispy.
+Add a sprinkle of color and flavor with some dill.
+You could even sweeten things up by substituting regular spuds for sweet potatoes.

 18. Fruit Kuchen